Farm Mix of Australorp, Rhode Island Red, Americana. Rooster.

 Roosonality: Friendly and sweet, but will complain occasionally about feeding time!

 Scissor beak, or cross beak, is a facial deformity where the upper and lower beak do not line up with each other.
 It can be mild to severe, depending on the bird.
 It is often apparent when they are first hatched.
 It makes eating and drinking difficult and special considerations often need to be made to make sure the bird in question gets it's nutritional needs met.

 Scissors was just about the same size as his hatch mates through 2 months of age.
 His beak is trimmed occasionally to help him peck food.
-Lately, he was having more trouble getting enough nutrition from pecking dry food and was fairly slim compared to his hatch mates at mature age.
+He was having more trouble getting enough nutrition from pecking dry food and was fairly slim compared to his hatch mates at mature age.
 FarmerSpence started feeding him mushy oatmeal and suddenly Scissors had a growth spurt.
 Turns out Scissors is in fact a rooster.
 His deformity is on the more severe side but he is thriving with a deep water bowl and hand feeding daily at Rooville.